Pros and Cons of 12-Month Car Insurance Policies

 • You don’t want to renew as often.
 Having coverage for a full year provides convenience, as you don’t have to worry about renewing your policy as frequently.

 • You have a clean driving record.
-A 12-month auto insurance policy makes the most sense if you have a clean driving record so you can lock in a good rate for a whole year.
+A 12-month auto insurance policy makes the most sense if you have a clean driving record so you can lock in a good rate for an entire year.

 Factors that can affect your rates for a 12-month car insurance policy